ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 When the Context ID is set to zero, the Payload field contains the unmodified payload of a UDP packet (referred to as "data octets" in {{UDP}}).

-Clients MAY optimistically start sending UDP packets in HTTP Datagrams before receiving the response to its UDP proxying request.
-However, implementors should note that such proxied packets may not be processed by the UDP proxy if it responds to the request with a failure, or if the proxied packets are received by the UDP proxy before the request.
-If a UDP proxy receives such a proxied packet before it has received the corresponding request, it SHALL either drop that HTTP Datagram silently or buffer it temporarily (on the order of a round trip).
-Additionally, UDP proxies that buffer such packets SHOULD limit the amount they are willing to buffer to avoid memory exhaustion.

 By virtue of the definition of the UDP header {{UDP}}, it is not possible to encode UDP payloads longer than 65527 bytes.
 Therefore, endpoints MUST NOT send HTTP Datagrams with a Payload field longer than 65527 using Context ID zero.
 An